Hooray! It’s berry season. Pick your own, go to the farmers markets, go to the local store. Stock up now. You will be inspired.

 1/3 cup fruity olive oil

-2 tablespoons unseasoned rice vinegar or white wine vinegar
+2 Tbsp. unseasoned rice vinegar or white wine vinegar

-2 to 3 tablespoons fresh berry puree, see recipe
+2 to 3 Tbsp. fresh berry puree, see recipe

 2 cups thinly sliced hulled small strawberries